-UBS Scaffolding Utilizes Unique Aluminum Frame Access System That Meets Every Engineering Challenge
+UBS Scaffolding Utilizes A Unique Aluminum Frame Access System That Meets Every Engineering Challenge

-UBS scaffolding systems are well recognized around the world for engineering excellence and custom solutions for highly visible public projects like The Statue of Liberty, Grand Central Station, Washington Monument, NYC Waterfalls, and The Jefferson Memorial.
-UBS has been counted on to be innovative and creative on countless projects for over 8 decades—design, furnish, install and dismantle elaborate scaffolding structures that keep the workers and public safe.
+UBS scaffolding systems are recognized around the world for engineering excellence.
+Our custom solutions have been employed at highly visible public projects such as the Statue of Liberty, Grand Central Station, the Washington Monument, NYC Waterfalls, and the Jefferson Memorial.
+For more than eight decades, UBS has been counted on to design, furnish, install, and dismantle creative and innovative scaffolding structures that keep workers and the public safe.

-This award-winning scaffold stood 565 feet and was designed, fabricated and erected in 1999 & 2013.
-It consisted of 37 miles of aluminum tubing and had a design load in excess of one million pounds to accommodate potential ice and snow loading.
-The scaffold structure followed the taper of the Monument and is “crowned” with a customized pyramidal structure for the final 65 feet.
+This award-winning scaffold stood 565 feet and was designed, fabricated, and erected in 1999 and again in 2013.
+It consisted of 37 miles of aluminum tubing with a design load in excess of one million pounds, to accommodate potential ice and snow loading.
+The scaffold structure followed the taper of the monument and was crowned with a customized pyramid structure for the final 65 feet.

-UBS was able to accommodate the Shrine’s request to stay open for regular services throughout th renovation by designing a scaffold that would be supported from the Shrine’s main columns via two large collector trusses weighing approximately 12,000 pounds each.
-These trusses would be affixed with an elaborate roller system that would allow the scaffold platform to travel atop of these collectors from the Redemption Dome to the Incarnation Dome.
+UBS was able to accommodate the Shrine’s request to stay open for regular services throughout the renovation by designing a scaffold that was supported from the Shrine’s main columns.
+This was done using two large collector trusses, weighing approximately 12,000 pounds each.
+An elaborate roller system allowed the scaffold platform to travel atop the trusses from the Redemption Dome to the Incarnation Dome.